rm511130/Tanzu-Workshop-TKGI/README.md

 - The `kubectl cluster-info` command relays back to you information about the the diagram shown above.
 You have a Load Balancer entry point that allows `kubectl` commands to get through to the `API Server` (Process) in your cluster's `Control Plane (Master Node VM)` using `https` over `port 8443`.
 - The IP address you obtained by executing the `nslookup` command, is the IP address of the Load Balancer.
 - The `pks cluster` command shows you the real IP address of your `Control Plane (Master Node VM)`.
-- The `kubectl cluster-info` command also informed you that your cluster is using [`CoreDNS`](https://coredns.io/) instead of older `Kube-dns`. `CoreDNS` is a flexible, high-performance, extensible DNS server used by your Kubernetes cluster. `CoreDNS` listens for service and endpoint events from the Kubernetes API and updates its DNS records as needed.
+- The `kubectl cluster-info` command also informed you that your cluster is using [`CoreDNS`](https://coredns.io/) instead of the older `Kube-dns`. `CoreDNS` is a flexible, high-performance, extensible DNS server used by your Kubernetes cluster. `CoreDNS` listens for service and endpoint events from the Kubernetes API and updates its DNS records as needed.
 These events are triggered when you create, update or delete Kubernetes services and their associated pods.
 Like Kubernetes, the `CoreDNS` project is hosted by the [`CNCF`](https://www.cncf.io/).

 - Execute the following commands to get an inventory of the API resources and versions, the namespacing and a general report on all resources and their different types.
-As you will see, your K8s cluster is already quite busy even though you haven't deployed any Apps to it.
+As you will see, your K8s cluster is already quite busy even though you haven't deployed any Apps to it just yet.

 ```
 kubectl get ns